There is a charm about dining in vintage restaurants as vintage houses are becoming rarer in modern days.

 If you are up for a walk, the restaurants aren't too far away from the train station.
 Go to the big street Zhong-shan Road in front of the train station.
 Walking on Zhong-shan Road, you will see many different types of stores along the way.

-Once you come across the first big street Min-sheng North Road, look to your left.
+Once you arrive at the first big street Min-sheng North Road, look to your left.
 There is the Old Young Fun 1931 restaurant located on No. 228 Min-sheng North Road.

 The baroque-inspired facade is quite eye-catching especially at night.
 Upon walking inside, you'll the notice the pleasant lighting contrasting with the vintage interior.